manuh-L/powercli/README.md

 * administrator role
 * VM must have ip
 * D: drive = CD-ROM Drive or change it, line xx
---assuming: The VMs already have IP and the cd drive letter is D

 #